 The actual pay-per-click (PPC) amount is, at the most, the bid amount you set and never more than that and you can pay now (prepay) or later (postpay) for those charges.
 When you prepay for your clicks, charges are deducted from funds you add to your account.
 Once you run out of funds, your account is put on hold until more money is added.
 When you pay later, charges accumulate as your ads are clicked.
 You then pay either on your monthly billing date or when you reach your billing threshold (a spending limit before we automatically bill you), whichever comes first.

 What's next?
-How about learning how to create a Bing Ads account?
+How about learning how to create a Microsoft Advertising account?